turguthaspolat/pathawayer/README.md

 In this project, [TensorFlow Keras Sequential model](https://www.tensorflow.org/guide/keras/sequential_model) is used as the DNN model.
 While the model is being trained, **Keras callback** editor calls have been added, which allow monitoring the training process in order to accelerate convergence, avoid overfitting and reach the most optimum model.

-In this project, **validation_loss** is set to halt the training process if it loses value at 10 epochs.
+**validation_loss** is set to halt the training process if it loses value at 10 epochs.
 Finally, in the model, the **ModelCheckpoint** function has been adjusted to get the value where the **validation_loss** value reaches the best value by saving it to the given variable.

 The model compilation is **Stochastic Gradient Descent (SGD)** and **binary_crossentropy** loss function is used for its optimization.